Why is Mary Seacole famous?

 Find out more

-A children's guide to Mary Seacole's life and work
+A children's guide to Mary Seacole's life

 A BBC World Service programme about how the pioneering nurse of the Crimean War overcame double prejudice